-Simply note your donation is for our Travel on Dialysis - Campervan Program.
+Simply note your donation as Travel on Dialysis - Campervan Program.
 Or simply call us on 1800 454 363 and our staff will make your donation via credit card easy.

 To raise further funds for this important project, Rod Wade - the Vintage Adventurer accompanied by his navigator John Bell, drove Rod's 1930 Model ‘A’ Ford through remote locations competing in the Peking to Paris Car Rally in just 33 days in May.
-This intrepid team is currently travelling across America, from East to West on Route 66.
+This intrepid team recently travelled across America, from East to West on Route 66.
 Find out more at the Vintage Adventurer's Everyday Hero Fundraising page - more info>

-Subscribe for free copy of Kidney Community News
+SUBSCRIBE for your e-copy of Kidney Community News

 Email: email@example.com and include your full contact details, or simply call 1800 454 363 - our friendly staff with take down your details.

 INTERNATIONAL TRAVEL ON DIALYSIS AND POST TRANSPLANT

 If you travel overseas you can get help with the cost of essential medical treatment in some countries under the Australian Government’s Reciprocal Health Care Agreements.

 The Australian Government has agreements with New Zealand, the United Kingdom, the Republic of Ireland, Sweden, the Netherlands, Finland, Italy, Belgium, Malta, Slovenia and Norway.
 These agreements mean: